top of page

 Services Provided

-Key research will be sought from USA and international creativity and motivation trailblazers that will be translated into language that PreK-12 teachers and higher education faculty (and corporate trainers), their students (and corporate employees) and the students’ family and/or caregivers can immediately understand, with strategies on implementing creativity and motivation across these audiences.
-The FRC also will develop a generic template with examples for translating educational research that can be applied to many disciplines.
+The FRC seeks out key research from American and international trailblazers in creativity and motivation.
+We then translate their key findings into language and tools that PreK-12 teachers and higher education faculty (and corporate trainers), their students (and corporate employees), and the students’ families and/or caregivers can immediately understand, along with strategies on implementing creativity and motivation across these audiences.
+The FRC attempts to develop and share generic templates with examples for translating educational research that can be applied to multiple disciplines.

-A team of Drexel University faculty, research students from across multiple disciplines within the University, and select like-minded organizations will be in contact with researchers from around the world collecting the best creativity and motivation research.
-The research will be assessed, and content evaluated for inclusion deemed important for instruction by FRC trained staff for translating the research to end user implementation.
-The Center’s funding also supports the recruitment of practicing teachers from across the nation who will collaborate with FRC’s leadership on designing authentic lessons based on relevant translated research to practice, including the experiences of the practicing teachers’ implementation of these lessons in their interactions with their students.
-Teacher feedback will lead to modifying the lesson plans as well as point out need for future research.
+A team of Drexel University faculty, research students from across multiple disciplines within the University, and select like-minded organizations are in contact with researchers from around the world, collecting the best creativity and motivation research.
+The research is assessed, and the content is evaluated for inclusion by FRC-trained staff to translate the research for end-user implementation.
+The FRC’s funding also supports the recruitment of practicing teachers from across the nation who collaborate with the FRC’s leadership in designing authentic, classroom-based lessons that put the translated research into practice with their students.
+Teacher feedback leads to modifying those lesson plans and pointing out areas of need for future research.

-The FRC also will offer an evaluation plan for teachers to assess the results of the translational research.
-Center leadership will instruct the teachers and higher education faculty on how to use the provided evaluation plan as a template for teachers to create their own assessments.
-Thus, the FRC will offer suggested instructional and assessment activities derived from relevant research to implement with their students.
-It is noted that corporate trainers can apply the FRC’s services to their own learners.
+The FRC also provides an assessment template for teachers to evaluate the outcomes of translational research.
+Center leadership may then instruct teachers and higher education faculty on using the provided evaluation plan as a template for creating their own assessments.
+The template includes suggested instructional and assessment activities (see the Creativity and Motivation Modules developed from relevant research to implement with their students).
+A similar process is used with corporate trainers for applying the FRC’s services to their own learners.

 bottom of page